cloudtruth/kubetruth/README.md

 standard ways, e.g. `kubectl edit projectmapping kubetruth-root`.
 The `override` scope allows you to override the root scope's behavior for those CloudTruth projects whose names match its `project_selector` pattern.

+For the `project_selector`, which is defined under the *Usage* section, you can either use a regex (i.e - `"^k8s-"`) which matches any CloudTruth project that starts with `k8s-`, or a specific CloudTruth project name.
+For example, if you have a CloudTruth project called `kubernetes_secrets`, you'll want the `project_selector` value to be `"kubernetes_secrets"`.

 Note that Kubetruth watches for changes to ProjectMappings, so touching any of them wakes it up from a polling sleep.
 This makes it quick and easy to test out